STI & WRX E-tune

 Engine mods, fuel grade and elevation all play major rolls in how an engine runs, there is no better way to ensure your engine is getting exactly what needs than a custom E-tune.
 We specialize in tunes for everything from a stock WRX to purpose built race engines with big turbos, fuel systems using race fuel, ethanol, Methanol or E85.
 For those using a Flex Fuel sensor we offer complete Flex Fuel tunes so your Subaru will run smoothly on any blend of ethanol you throw it’s way.
 We ensure all Flex Fuel tunes run the engine perfectly on any ethanol blend from 0-98%.

 To ensure you get everything possible out of your E-tune we have put together a detailed How To article explaining in great detail how to take good data logs, what each parameter value represents and what to look for in a log to ensure your Subaru is happy and healthy.
-Learn Subaru Cobb AP Pro Tune and data log tricks from the pros.
+STI and WRX Cobb AP Data Logging

 E-tuning works as follows: